MerginMaps/docs/src/layer/external-link/index.md

 # How to Use Hyperlinks

-Attributes forms can include clickable links that can be used to [open a link in a browser](#open-link-in-a-browser) or [open a navigation app](#open-link-to-a-navigation-app) directly from the form in <MobileAppName />.
+Attributes forms can include clickable links that can be used to open a link in a browser directly from the form in <MobileAppName />.

 1. Right-click on a layer, select **Properties** and go to the **Attributes form** tab.
 2. In the list of **Available Widgets** select the field you want to work with.